-2018 Senate Midterm Elections
+2018 Senate Midterm Election Betting Odds

 Democrats On Narrow Path To Take Over

 The Republicans hold the controlling majority in the Senate.
 However, the Democrats have an avenue to take over.
 It is a path with little room for error, but the Democrats have everything to gain if the cards fall in their favor.
 As things stand now, the US Senate has 51 Republicans and 49 Democrats (including 2 Independents).
 There are a total of 35 seats up for reelection on November 6, 2018.
 26 of these seats are held by Democrats.
 In order to gain control of the Senate, the Dems need to gain 2 more seats in addition to the ones they currently hold.
 The odds are not as favorable for the Democrats in taking the Senate as they are in taking the House.

 States Up For Grabs In 2018 Midterm Senate Elections